qualiu/vscode-msr/README.md

 Parsing result of `.gitignore` file: see `MSR-Def-Ref` output channel (with `msr.debug` = `true` or launched in debug mode).

-Run command **`"npm run test"`** in vscode-msr folder if you want to see the translation rule of git-ignore on Windows/Linux/MacOS/FreeBSD.
+Run command **`"npm test"`** in vscode-msr folder if you want to see the translation rule of git-ignore on Windows/Linux/MacOS/FreeBSD.

 ### Check if a Project Can Use git-ignore